Watch for Manatees When Out on the Water

 - Stash any trash and discard monofilament line, hooks, and other trash properly.

-- Call 1-888-404-FWCC (3922), #FWC or *FWC on a cell phone, VHF Channel 16 on a marine radio, or send a text message to Tip@MyFWC.com to report a dead, orphaned, sick, or injured manatee, or a manatee being harassed.
+- Call 1-888-404-FWCC (3922), VHF Channel 16 on a marine radio, or send a text message to Tip@MyFWC.com to report a dead, orphaned, sick, or injured manatee, or a manatee being harassed.

 Save the Manatee Club produces and distributes a variety of free public awareness materials to protect manatees.
 Yellow waterproof banners with the message, “Please Slow, Manatees Below,” are available to Florida boaters.
 The bright banners alert other boaters about the presence of manatees and can help save manatee lives.
 Other free materials include dock signs for Florida shoreline property owners, waterproof manatee protection tips cards, and boat decals with a number for reporting injured manatees.